TALK TO SALES

 Health benefits

 Traditional group health insurance is an option for businesses that want to provide comprehensive coverage to their employees.
 However, the lack of flexibility in a group health plan can put some employees at a disadvantage.
-Group health insurance may not be cost-effective or easy to manage for many small to medium-size businesses.
+Group health insurance may not be cost-effective or easy to manage for many small to medium-sized businesses.

 Employees increasingly desire flexibility in their workplace, and that includes perks.
 Offering personalized health benefits allows your employees to choose how they want to use their best.

-With an HRA, you reimburse employees for their individual health insurance premiums and qualifying medical expenses, such as out-of-pocket expenses for prescriptions or office visits.
-You set up monthly allowances for your employees to use on their medical expenses with unused funds rolling over until the end of the benefit year.
+You set monthly allowances for your employees to use on their medical expenses.
+Unused funds roll over until the end of the benefit year.
 These reimbursements are tax-free for both employers and employees.

 Three of the most popular types of HRAs include: